bonStats/bonStats.github.io/_posts/2021-04-25-chop-the-locks.md

 Hey All, this year for my birthday I'm chopping off my hair to raise money for the 50 men recently released into the community after 8 long years of detention.
 They fled violence and persecution in their home countries, only to be detained and persecuted by our Government - for the basic human right of seeking asylum.

-Donate directly to the fundraiser: <https://chuffed.org/project/support-for-the-kp120> and send me a screenshot so I can keep track of the donations related to the hair chopping.
+Please donate directly to the fundraiser: <https://chuffed.org/project/support-for-the-kp120> and send me a screenshot so I can keep track of the donations related to the hair chopping.
+Any amoount of support will be welcomed!

 **\\$0 of \\$1000 raised** (updated 25-04-21)